Image de médicaments en vrac, incluant benzodiazépines, opiacés et stimulants, souvent détournés comme drogues à des fins récréatives.

 • Get to safety and inform a trusted person

-• Contact emergency services in case of illness or serious doubt
+• Contact emergency services in case of malaise or serious doubt

 • Consult quickly to allow appropriate care